Trump allies urge him not to talk to Mueller

 White House press secretary Sarah Sanders said Thursday the President's position has not changed.

-"We'll going to continue to be fully cooperative with the special counsel as we have been.
+"We're going to continue to be fully cooperative with the special counsel as we have been.
 However, the president and his personal attorneys are going to discuss this matter with the office of the special counsel, not reporters, and that's going be the process that we follow," Sanders said.

 Still, friends and allies caution Trump should think twice about talking.